XiyunYue/computational_lab/assignment2_fin/README.md

 ## Methodology and Results
-1. Median filtering: first import audio files, detect files and clean files, and convert them into column arrays.
+1. Median filtering:
+First we import audio files, detect files and clean files, and convert them into column arrays.
-Since we choose to filter only on clicks, and for continuous clicks, the entire area needs to be selected to ensure that all continuous clicks are filtered out at one time.
-Therefore, for data processing, use the combination of for and if to find the starting position of each continuous clicks , duration length and required filter window length.
+For continuous clicks, the input needs to be selected to ensure that all continuous clicks are filtered out at one time.
+Therefore, for data processing, use the combination of 'for' and 'if' to find the starting position, duration length and required filter window length of each continuous clicks.
-After obtaining these three, since we need to display the progress bar of the processing progress, we use the combination of for and tqdm to perform our data processing cycle, filter each clicks, and finally get the result.
+After obtaining these, since we need to display the progress bar of the processing progress, we use the combination of 'for' and 'tqdm' to perform our data processing cycle, filter each clicks, and finally get the result.

+2. Cubic Spline:
-2. cubicSpline: For the cubic interpolation method, you also need to import the audio first, and then process the data.In order to use the CubicSpline that comes with python, we need to process the data into an x, y curve that can be recognized by the function, and then delete the x, y values corresponding to the noise data in the audio data.
+For the cubic interpolation method, we also need to import the audio first, and then process the data.
+In order to use the 'CubicSpline' that comes from python, we need to process the data that can be recognized by the function.
+Then we need to delete the x, y values corresponding to the noise data in the audio data.
 Finally, the function can be directly used to obtain the curve, and then the corresponding value can be obtained according to the position of the noise to generate new data.